-This team is led by Jacqui Moir, who is the Team Leader, and under her guidance and support we have the most enthusiastic and committed youth workers Alice Gee, Suzie Kelly & Richie Hadlow.
+This team is led by Jacqui Moir, who is the Manager, and under her guidance and support we have the most enthusiastic and committed youth workers Suzie Kelly, Noah Pierssene & Richie Hadlow.

 Based in Queenstown NZ, they work alongside young people aged 10-24 to achieve positive outcomes through both support and advocacy.

 The crew come from a varied background but all share a passion for working with youth and helping them to achieve their goals.
 Below you can find some individual info about the team.

 Jacqui Moir – Manager | Senior Youth Support Workere: firstname.lastname@example.org m: 021 525 595

 Jacqui originates from Auckland, New Zealand and has been living and working in Queenstown for the last 7 years.
 She has raised two children, now both in their twenties.

 Her passion for young people grew through training and volunteering for two years on the crisis phone lines at Youthline and during the course of studying for a Bachelor of Arts in Sociology.
 Following these experiences and through her own personal understanding of raising a special needs child, Jacqui worked in both Intermediate and Primary schools with special needs children that had both behavioural and learning difficulties.
 This led her to complete a Graduate Diploma in teaching prior to coming to Queenstown.

 With a continuing passion for young people and helping others, Jacqui was thrilled when the opportunity to apply for a youth worker position came along that combined these two things and incorporated elements of her sociological and educational background.
 Jacqui has since embraced her role in the community as a youth worker and continues to enjoy supporting and advocating for the youth of the Wakatipu area and celebrating all that they contribute to our community.